Henri Martin (French politician): Denouement

 Martin was arrested March 1950, on trial October 1950, and was given wide support from the French public up until his unexpected early release August 1953.
-Martin was prisoned for 3 1/2 years out of his 5 year sentencing.
+Martin was imprisoned for 3 1/2 years out of his 5-year sentencing.
 During that time he lost 10 kg due to the harsh conditions of the maritime jail in which he was held for 15 months before being transferred to a more humane prison in Melun.
 When in the Melun prison, Martin had access to books and magazines and was allowed to marry his fiancé Simone Le Balbe 30 November 1951.
 Even though they were allowed to marry, they were given only 10 minutes together, supervised by prison guards, as a married couple.
 2 August 1952, Vincent Auriol, then president of France, issued Martin's unexpected release quietly.
 There is film recorded by the French Ministry of Culture of Martin's release and reacceptance into French society where Martin is seen alongside his new wife.
 The pardon from the president came as the public was becoming increasing agitated and vocal about France's colonial efforts.
 Under Auriol's presidency, France's participation in imperial pursuits waned and Henri Martin's discreet release was one act of many that Auriol made to ease the growing political tensions.